RasppleII/a2cloud/docs/ivanx/index.md

-<span style="text-decoration: underline;">You have two USB-to-serial
+_You have two USB-to-serial
-adapters</span>
+adapters_

 Do both of the above.

-<span style="text-decoration: underline;">How to figure out the lowest
+_How to figure out the lowest
-or highest numbered port on your USB hub</span>
+or highest numbered port on your USB hub_

 You can attach two USB-to-serial adapters to a USB hub attached to either USB port on the Pi.
 A2CLOUD tells them apart based on their being